PhD Supervisors - Law and Criminology

 Dr Easton is willing to supervise PhDs in the general areas of internet law and intellectual property.
 Relevant topics include: Internet governance, website accessibility, domain name regulation, Internet service provider liability and online copyright infringements.

 1. Health care law and ethics generally.
-I have a particular interest in clinical research involving human and non-human animals, developing biotechnologies (such as xenotransplantation), reproduction and reproductive technologies, organ donation and transplantation, consent and capacity, decision making for the 'vulnerable', and issues relating to capacity, consent, risk and regulation.
+I have particular interests in: - consent and capacity - decision making for the 'vulnerable' - issues relating to capacity, consent, risk and regulation - clinical research involving human and non-human animals - developing biotechnologies (such as xenotransplantation) - reproduction and reproductive technologies - organ donation and transplantation, .
 2. Family law - especially issues around parents, parenthood and reproductive technologies, children and childhood - particularly children and health.

 Professor Milman is happy to consider PhD proposals in the fields of Company Law, Partnership Law, Securities Law, Bankruptcy Law, Insolvency Law, European Commercial Law, International Business Law, Education Law, Fiscal Law, Legal History, the interface between Islamic law and western commercial law

 Dr Potter is interested in supervising PhD students looking at aspects of drug use, drug distribution (trafficking, dealing, social supply, drug production, cannabis cultivation) or links between drugs and crime.